wootapa/wa-object-evaluator-ol/README.md

-# Object Evaluator
+# Object Evaluator - Openlayers
-Tests objects for true/false with logical and comparison operators using a builder pattern.
+Extension of @wootapa/object-evaluator with ol spatial operators and filter output.

 ## Usage
 See tests